gitter-badger/git-town/CONTRIBUTING.md

 The other feature branch (`feature2`) is cut from `feature1`.

 Git Town stores the information about this setup in the Git configuration for the repo.
 Two types of keys are used for this.
-The first one is `git-town.branches.parent`
+The first one is `git-town.branches.parent`:
 * `git-town.branches.parent.feature1=master`
 * `git-town.branches.parent.feature2=feature1`
 It lists which branch is the immediate parent branch of the given branch.